 You should have access to your homeowners insurance policy either online or printed out.
 If you can’t find it, you can contact your insurance agency to ask for a copy.
 Many insurance policies have clauses that restrict you from waiting too long to file a claim, so it’s important to act fast after a storm so that you don’t lose out on coverage.

-There are certain things that homeowners insurance does not cover in regards to compensating a roof replacement.
+There are certain things that homeowners insurance does not cover in regard to compensating a roof replacement.
 They are:

 - Damage from earthquakes, floods, or hurricanes (You need separate insurance for these.)

-- Damage caused from a lack of proper maintenance
+- Damage caused by a lack of proper maintenance

 - A roof that has reached the end of its lifespan